Central Europe Pipeline System (CEPS)

-The CEPS can expeditiously provide military commanders with fuel for aircraft and ground vehicles, whenever and wherever required in the light of the prevailing military situation.
-The non-military use of the CEPS was permitted by the North Atlantic Council in 1959 under the condition that priority is given to military capability (the Military Priority Clause).
-While ensuring the necessary investments, one of the priorities of the CEPS is to offer an optimal service for its military and non-military clients under all circumstances.
+The CEPS can expeditiously provide military commanders with fuel for aircraft and ground vehicles, whenever and wherever required in light of the prevailing military situation.
+The non-military use of the CEPS was permitted by the North Atlantic Council in 1959 on condition that priority is given to military capability (the Military Priority Clause).
+While ensuring the necessary investments, one priority of the CEPS is to offer an optimal service for its military and non-military clients under all circumstances.

 The CEPS Programme member nations are Belgium, France, Germany, Luxemburg, the Netherlands, and the United States.
-The member nations with CEPS assets within their territory are called the Host Nations and comprise: Belgium, France, Germany, Luxemburg and the Netherlands.
+Member nations with CEPS assets within their territory are called the ”host nations” and include Belgium, France, Germany, Luxemburg and the Netherlands.

 It is one of the most complex and extensive networks of refined product pipelines in the world.
 It comes under the authority of the CEPS Programme Board, which is the governing body of the CEPS Programme and acts with regard to the collective interests of all CEPS Programme member nations.
-The CEPS is managed, day-by-day, by the CEPS Programme Office (CEPS PO), which is the executive arm of the CEPS Programme and an integral part of the NATO Support Agency (NSPA).
+The CEPS is managed, on a daily basis by the CEPS Programme Office (CEPS PO), which is the executive arm of the CEPS Programme and an integral part of the NATO Support Agency (NSPA).

-The CEPS is a state-of-the-art, high-pressure pipeline network that transports different products including jet fuel, gasoline, diesel fuel and naphtha.
+The CEPS is a state-of-the-art, high-pressure pipeline network that transports different products across Central Europe including jet fuel, gasoline, diesel fuel and naphtha.

 The pipeline network

-The CEPS comprises some 5600 km of pipeline with diameters ranging from 6 to 12 inches.
-This network of pipelines links 3 NATO depots (offering a total storage capacity of 1.25 million m3), military and civil airfields, refineries, civil depots and sea ports situated in the Host Nations (Belgium, France, Germany, Luxembourg and The Netherlands).
+The CEPS comprises some 5,500 km of pipeline with diameters ranging from 6 to 12 inches.
+This network of pipelines links 30 NATO depots and six depots for non-military use (offering a total storage capacity of 1.22 million m3), military and civil airfields, refineries, civil depots and sea ports situated in the host nations.

 Use of the CEPS in time of conflict

-At the beginning of a military operation, military demands increase exponentially, which means that the system is used to maximum capacity.
-The reserve stocks in the CEPS and the connection to European refineries, civil depots and maritime entry points provide the flexibility in the System to meet surges in requirements.
-Non-connected installations can be supplied by train or trucks loaded in one of the numerous truck or train-loading stations belonging to the system.
+At the beginning of a military operation, military demands increase exponentially, which means that the CEPS is used to maximum capacity.
+The reserve stocks in the system and the connection to European refineries, civil depots and maritime entry points provide the flexibility in the CEPS to meet surges in requirements.
+Non-connected installations can be supplied by train or trucks loaded in one of the numerous truck- or train-loading stations belonging to the system.

-The delivery of jet-fuel to major civil airports such as Frankfurt, Schiphol, Brussels, Luxembourg and Zurich represents an important part of the volume pumped.
-With approximately 12.5 million m³ delivered in 2012, the revenues from non-military activities considerably reduced the cost to the six CEPS countries.
+The delivery of jet-fuel to major civil airports such as Brussels, Frankfurt, Luxembourg, Schiphol and Zurich represents an important part of the volume pumped.
+With approximately 12 million m³ delivered in 2013, the revenues from non-military activities considerably reduced the cost to the six CEPS countries.

 The new NATO Support Organisation (NSPO) was created by merging the former NATO Maintenance and Supply Organisation (NAMSO), the former NATO Airlift Management Organisation (NAMO) and the former Central Europe Pipeline Management Organisation (CEPMO).
 The former CEPMO became the CEPS Programme within the NSPO.
-The former CEPMA became the CEPS Programme Office (CEPS PO) within the NATO Support Agency (NSPA).
+The former Central European Pipeline Management Agency (CEPMA) became the CEPS Programme Office (CEPS PO) within the NATO Support Agency (NSPA).

-The day-to-day pipeline operations and maintenance is executed by four National Organisations and their respective dispatching centers.
-The CEPS Programme Office assures operational, technical, budgetary and administrative control of the CEPS in peace- and wartime in accordance with the Charter of the NSPO.
-According to the NSPO Charter, the National Organisations that support the CEPS Programme are regarded as being part of the CEPS Programme, but are not part of NATO.
+The day-to-day pipeline operations and maintenance is executed by four national organisations and their respective dispatching centres.
+The CEPS Programme Office assures operational, technical, budgetary and administrative control of the CEPS in peace- and war-time in accordance with the NSPO Charter..
+According to the Charter, the national organisations that support the CEPS Programme are regarded as being part of the CEPS Programme, but are not part of NATO.

 In 1958, the NATO Common Infrastructure Programme funded the construction of the CEPS.
-It was a joint NATO-national project that had the characteristic of coordinating and interconnecting national facilities.
+It was a joint project between NATO and nations for coordinating and interconnecting national facilities on the host nations’ territories.
 Before the creation of the CEPS, individual countries already possessed some pipelines, storage depots, ports, loading stations, airfield connections, pumping facilities, and highly trained personnel.
 Within the CEPS, these systems were interconnected, extended and centrally managed.

 The end of the Cold War

-With the end of the Cold War, the former Central Europe Pipeline Management Organisation (CEPMO), established in 1997 until 30 June 2012, carried out two major restructuring programmes to adapt CEPS to the new strategic situation.
-A considerable number of installations, which had no further military relevance, have been eliminated.
+With the end of the Cold War, the former Central Europe Pipeline Management Organisation (CEPMO), established in 1997 and in place until 30 June 2012, carried out two major restructuring programmes to adapt the CEPS to the new strategic situation.
+A considerable number of installations, which had no further military relevance, were eliminated.
 This resulted in significant annual cost savings.

-In 2011, a review of the current Business Model was initiated by the former CEPMO Board of Directors.
-Optimization of the current Business Model and rationalization of the layout of the system were important topics of this review.
+In 2011, a review of the current business model was initiated by the former CEPMO Board of Directors.
+Optimisation of the current business model and rationalisation of the layout of the system were important topics of this review.
 A new system layout was approved in 2012 with the aim of generating significant cost reductions over the next five years starting in 2013.